EngagingNetworks/page-builder-templates/README.md

 - **Ecommerce** - for our eCommerce page types.
 There is a header, footer, and import file.

 - **Blueprint Multistep** - our old blueprint multi-step templates.
-These have been replaced by the new Free and Flexible templates by 4Site
+These have been replaced by the newest "Free & Flexible page template V2" by 4Site

 - **Blueprint Wide** - for our blueprint wide templates page types.
-These have been replaced by the new Free and Flexible templates by 4Site
+These have been replaced by the newest "Free & Flexible page template V2" by 4Site